joshkalapos/joshkalapos.github.io/_posts/2019-06-22-readinglist.markdown

 This book I have in physical print.
 Cross country post-season is starting so maybe I'll read during bus rides.

-### The Guns of August - Barbara W. Tuchman (October 18th - )
+### The Guns of August - Barbara W. Tuchman (October 18th - November 6th, 2019)

-As the preface of this book says, Tuchman makes the reader forget about what they know about history and just listen to the suspensful events leading up to and during the first month of World War I.
+As the preface of this book says, Tuchman makes the reader forget about what they know about history and just listen to the suspensful events leading up to and during the first month of World War I. After reading this book, I definitely have placed more importance in my mind on the conflict that started off the 20th century.
+Being I think somewhat adaquate in my historical knowledge, I was aware of the effects that this conflict would put in place.
+An entire generation killed, the division of the Ottoman Empire, the foundations for the second world war and so on.
+However, I had never gone day by day through just the first month of conflict like Tuchman has taken me through. having done all of the hard work reading the diaries of generals, their telegrams, official accounts, Barbara Tuchman creates an almost all-seeing tale for the reader.
+Every decision on all sides that gets made is accounted for at length.
+The real intensity of the book I think comes from waiting for what comes after each military order.
+As we know today, the war came to a stalemate and lasted for 4 years, resulting in ~19 million deaths.
+This stalemate, Tuchman I believe argues, is primarily a result of the first month of action.
+Where decisive victory could have been won by either side in those days before the war settled into trench warefare.
+It was well within the German's grasp before the Marne, and, had both sides not made the mistakes Tuchman meticulously lays out, the length of the war would have been greatly reduced, if it needed to happen at all.

 ### The Last Question - Isaac Asimovi (October 19th)